-- Determine appropriate reliance on experts

-- Have a basic understanding of the model

-- Evaluate whether the model is appropriate for the intended application

-- Determine that appropriate validation has occurred

-- Determine the appropriate use of the model
+- 1. Determining the appropriate reliance on experts - 2.
+Have a basic understanding of the model - 3.
+Evaluate whether the model is appropriate for the intended application - 4.
+Determine that appropriate validation of the model and output has occurred - 5.
+Determine the appropriate use of the model and output

-ASOP 23 Data Quality, addresses the recommended practices for dealing with data in the following areas:
+ASOP 23 Data Quality addresses the recommended practices for dealing with data in the following areas:

-- Data selection: Select the data with due consideration of appropriateness, reasonableness, comprehensiveness, limitation and cost of feasibility of alternative data - Use of imperfect data: Actuary should first decide on whether to use the data (Are the biases in the results of the study material?) and then document the bias as well as potential adjustment to the data - Reliance on data supplied by others: Actuary should, when practicable, review the data for reasonableness and consistency www.actuarialstandardsboard.org/standards-of-practice/.
+- Data selection: Select the data with due consideration of appropriateness, reasonableness, comprehensiveness, limitation, and cost of feasibility of alternative data - Use of imperfect data: Actuary should first decide on whether to use the data (Are the biases in the results of the study material?) and then document the bias as well as potential adjustment to the data - Reliance on data supplied by others: Actuary should, when practicable, review the data for reasonableness and consistency www.actuarialstandardsboard.org/standards-of-practice/.
 These dictums clearly imply that the actuary must do a fair amount of homework when relying on model results to support rate filings or for any other risk management decisions.
 Simply filing rates to regulators and the public solely with "the model said so" meets neither actuarial standards of practice nor regulatory rules in most states.